 Sadly, that does not happen very often these days.
 If I turn on the news, I see the same people who have been wrong for years being asked by the media what we should do next.
 Sometimes there are fresh faces, but I don't hear any fresh ideas.
 Anyone who goes outside the narrow range of what the media tells us is "mainstream" thought is dismissed, even if they are repeatedly correct and their critics repeatedly wrong.
 And too often we have accepted their message without critical consideration.
 When we change this for the better, we will change our lives and country for the better.

 Sorry to post what amounts to an "I told somebody so" list.
-It is just tiresome to be called names for making predictions that short-sighted dullards think are crazy, but most people forgetting when they come to pass that I called it a long time ago.
+I have been blessed with a good life so no worries.
+It is just tiresome to be called names for making predictions that short-sighted dullards think are crazy, but when my predictions come to pass people forgetting that I called it a long time ago.
 Meanwhile, the dullards are still condescending and name-calling.
 If the establishment media ignored or dismissed your predictions, but then kept pumping up as experts the people who were wrong about most or all of these things then you might get irritated with it too!

 .
 Republicans like John Boozman backed the plan.
 Democrats like Mark Pryor backed the plan.
 The whole establishment on both sides thought it was a wonderful idea.
 State governments from coast to coast thought it was a wonderful idea.
 I said it was crazy and it would fail.
 Now not one state has met the goals of the program and most states have applied for "waivers".
 It's quiet pseudo-death will not stop the next effort to centralize control of education- Common Core.